nifyacorp/NIFYA-Master/docs/pubsub-structure.md

 # NIFYA PubSub Message Schema Documentation

 This document defines the standardized message schema used for communication between NIFYA services, specifically between parser services (BOE parser, DOGA parser) and the notification worker.
+Both message producers and consumers must adhere to this schema.

 ## Schema Overview

 All PubSub messages follow a consistent structure to ensure compatibility between services.
-This schema is enforced using Zod validation in the notification-worker service.
+This schema is enforced using Zod validation in the notification-worker service, with fallback mechanisms for backward compatibility.

 ## Common Message Structure